briandorsey/partisci/doc/api.rst

     "host_ip" : "10.0.0.1"
     "last_update" : 1327940599

-Where host_ip is the IP address of the sending machine as seen by Partisci and last_update is a unix epoch time stamp, rounded to the nearest second. app_id is a simplified form of "name" for use in referring to this application in the REST API.
+Where host_ip is the IP address of the sending machine as seen by Partisci and last_update is a unix epoch time stamp, rounded to the nearest second. app_id is a simplified form of "app" for use in referring to this application in the REST API.

 Update clients
 --------------